|

 But there’s still much here to amuse a keen queer chap.
 You’ll need refreshments after

 a journey to a town that gave us Delia Smith.
-So, try the central gay-friendly Take
+So, try the central gay-friendly very stylish The Dining Rooms

-Five Café in arty Cinema City church-conversion multiplex with summer courtyard at rear -
+in the arty Cinema City church-conversion multiplex with summer courtyard at rear -

 a mere five minutes walk from the railway station.
 Or try the even more bustling and